Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Application

-In our analysis, we focus mainly on the tapping modality.
+In our analysis, we mainly focus on the tapping modality.
 The tapping assessment evaluates bradykinesia (slowness of movement), which is one of the hallmark symptoms of PD.
 During the assessment, participants placed the phone on a flat surface and used two fingers from the same hand to alternately tap two fixed points on the screen for 20 seconds.
 The software recorded both the location and timing of each tap, providing detailed data on tapping speed and rhythm.
 For our analysis, we used the ``mean tapping interval" (i.e., the average time difference between two taps; smaller intervals indicate quicker and better performance) as the outcome variable and applied a logarithmic transformation to address its skewness.
 We included baseline demographic variables, age, sex, smoking history, years since diagnosis of PD, and deep brain stimulation status (whether a patient has undergone the procedure), to investigate potential heterogeneity in treatment effects based on these factors.
-Furthermore, we incorporated data from the walking/resting modalities, which assessed participants' tremors, motor fluctuations, and gait disturbances during walking or standing still.
-Our aim was to tailor treatment based on global motor control (walking/resting) to improve the fine motor control of each individual (tapping).
-This approach could study whether responses to levodopa treatment are consistent in different motor domains.
-Time-varying walking/resting features assess a participant’s real-time motor function state at specific time points, which can inform personalized treatment adjustments over time.
-For the walking/resting modality, we used the ``median acceleration at resting'' as the time-varying tailoring variable, where smaller values indicate better balance while standing still.
-We used other extracted walking/resting features as additional time-varying prognostic factors.
+We did not include any time-varying exogenous variables.
+Instead, we incorporated features derived from the walking and resting modalities as prognostic variables.
+These modalities capture aspects of tremor, motor fluctuations, and gait disturbances during walking or standing still, and were included to improve adjustment for participants' time-varying clinical status.
 A more detailed definition of these features is available in \cite{xu2023mixed} and \cite{omberg2022remote}.

 Due to the presence of noisy sensor data, preprocessing was necessary.
 We followed the preprocessing methods outlined in \cite{xu2023mixed}.
 Our analysis revealed that most patients had at most one tapping measurement per day.
 Since the afternoon data were significantly more complete and exhibited different patterns compared to the morning data due to akinesia \citep{xu2023mixed,omberg2022remote}, we restricted our analysis to only measurements of the afternoon.
 To ensure data quality, we excluded subjects with excessive missing tapping or walking/resting measurements.
 After this exclusion, $283$ subjects remained in our final analysis. {To handle missing time-varying covariates, we used the ``\textit{mice}" procedure in R \citep{van2011mice} for imputation.
 Specifically, we treated each patient's digital phenotypes as a cluster, used the day as the random effects, and included both the baseline and time-varying covariates in the imputation.} Figure \ref{img_real_Y} presents the scatterplots of the mean tapping intervals for $20$ randomly selected subjects over $50$ days by treatment status (treatment status was distinguished using different colors).